Healthy fitness zone mile run

 How does the mile run test fit into a comprehensive fitness assessment?

-The mile run test is part of a fitness check that also looks at body shape, muscle strength, and flexibility.
-A full fitness profile helps create a balanced fitness plan.
+The mile run test is part of a fitness check examining body shape, muscle strength, and flexibility.
+A complete fitness profile helps create a balanced fitness plan.

 What safety precautions should be taken during the mile run test?